merwynfernandes/automation-task-wdio/README.md

 ## HeyJobs test automation task submission
-To run the React/Redux AUT you can use npm as follows:
+As a first step, run the React/Redux AUT.
+For this you can use npm as follows: